 Transfer or Share Risk

-Mitigate or Enhance Risk
+Mitigate Risk

-Risk Assessment / Review
+Risk Assessment and Review

 Investigation of Risk Acceptance

-Concept of Risk Acceptance Criteria Types: Active and Passive
+Concept of Risk Acceptance Criteria Types: Active and Passive Risk Acceptance

 Active Acceptance of Risk

-As stated earlier, Risk Acceptance can be active or passive (PMBOK®, 6th edition, ch.
+As stated earlier, Risk Acceptance can be active or passive (PMBOKยฎ, 6th edition, ch.
 11.5.2.4).
 The most advisable and best response for us is active risk acceptance.
 Actively accepting risk is a contingency measure designed for use only if certain events occur.
+When we actively accept risk, we make an appropriate response plan that will only be executed under certain predefined conditions.
+Making such a response plan shows our belief that there will be sufficient warning to implement the plan.

 In this regard, defined events, such as missing intermediate milestones or gaining higher priority with a seller, should be tracked and, once observed, contingency responses triggered.
 For this reason, risk responses identified using this technique are often called contingency plans or fallback plans.
-(PMBOK®, 6th edition, ch.
+(PMBOKยฎ, 6thย edition, ch.
 11.5.2.6).

 Risk Acceptance Examples